RehnzoPornelos/learnverse-quizzer-update/README.md

 ## 🚀 How to run

 1. Download Learnverse as a ZIP file.
 2. Extract the folder.
-3. Open the '.env.local' file on the Learnverse folder's root
-4. Insert the exact codes given from Secrets.txt
-5. Create a file called '.env' inside the 'backend' folder
-6. Insert the exact codes given from Secrets.txt
-7. Run the QuizLauncher.bat
+3. Run the QuizLauncher.bat
-8. Start the System
+4. Start the System

 ---